robotmachine/Notes/quotes.md

 ## Baldwin, James
 "One writes out of one thing only&mdash;one's own experience.
-Everything depends on how relentlessly one forces from the experience the last drop, sweet or bitter, it can possibly give.
+Everything depends on how relentlessly one forces from the experience the last drop, sweet or bitter, it can possibly give."
+**_Notes of a Native Son_ (1955)**

+"Hatred, which could destroy so much, never failed to destroy the man who hated and this was an immutable law."
 **_Notes of a Native Son_ (1955)**

 ## Einstein, Albert
 "Science, in consequence, has been accused of undermining morals—but wrongly.
 The ethical behavior of man is better based on sympathy, education and social relationships, and requires no support from religion.
 Man's plight would, indeed, be sad if he had to be kept in order through fear of punishment and hope of rewards after death."